samithaj/foo-jscript-panel/README.md

 It allows the creation of customisable panels that can be written with `Javascript` rather than the `C++` required by the [foobar2000 SDK](https://www.foobar2000.org/SDK).

-Under the hood, it uses `Windows Script host` so the latest language support it has is `ECMAScript5`.
-It won't ever be updated to use anything more modern.
+Under the hood, it uses `Windows Script host`.
 It is possible to use `ActiveX` objects like `FileSystemObject` and `XMLHttpRequest` to work with the local file system, access the internet, etc.

+If your system has IE9 or later installed, you'll have access to ECMAScript 5 features.
+You'll need to make sure the 'Chakra' script engine is selected in the configuration window.
+As of v2, Windows XP is now supported and support for Vista/7/WINE with IE7/IE8 has been restored.

 Here are just some of the features provided by the component...